 By the river of hell that also runs on the Devil’s card, the Black cat is taming the lion, gently, with just one paw.
 This is exactly what Strength is about in Tarot language.
 Reason and calm are stronger than physical brutality or muscles.
 This is pure confidence and serenity.
 Peace can be found in the darkest place and in the face of the most dangerous enemy: if one is strong inside.

 In this card, the white cat that was the Fool takes off his black coat in a liberating move and is born anew by a waterfall.
 The symbolism is very simple, but it really works and gives crispy clear readings.
 The journey has come to an end, lessons have been learned and the soul has been healed.
 Time to go back to the real world with a new balance found and a new knowledge of yourself.
 It’s one of the nicest “World” cards I have had in my hands.

 The Black Cats Tarot is based on the Rider Waite system, therefore the minor suits also belong to this tradition.
 The symbols are very close and of course, the card meanings are the same.

 The minor suit cards are very easy to read as they tell a story on their own.
 You could well start learning with this deck, especially if you find the minor arcana impressive or discouraging.
 The stories of the black cats will help you find your way.

 Like all U.S Games decks this one comes with a tiny booklet (not sufficient to learn, but handy when you need a reminder or quick inspiration) in which you’ll find one spread called the Cat’s Tail.
 I tested this spread and it worked pretty well for me!

-This 6 card spread works like this: the first 3 cards are spread in a row, it will basically be the cat’s bum. then, vertically place card #4 above card #2, then card #5 and at the very top card #6.
+This 6 card spread works like this: the first 3 cards are spread in a row, it will basically be the cat’s bum.
+Then, vertically place card #4 above card #2, then card #5 above it and at the very top card #6.